use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/mapping.md

 ### Storage loading behaviour

 Each mapping value lives under it's own storage key.
-Briefly, this means that mappings are lazyly loaded in ink!.
+Briefly, this means that mappings are lazily loaded in ink!.
 In other words, if your message does only access a single key of a mapping, it will not load the whole mapping but only the value being accessed.

 Furthermore, this implies that it is not possible to iterate over the contents of a map.